krm-functions/catalog/docs/source-packages.md

     ref: v1.2
 ```

-The `defaults` setion can be used to remove some repetition for common settings:
+A `defaults` setion can be used to remove some repetition for common settings:

 ```yaml
 apiVersion: fn.kpt.dev/v1alpha1